corex/lmodel/README.md

 Connects to your existing database and auto-generates models based on existing schema.
  - Support for multiple connections.
- - Support for magic properties (phpdoc).
+ - Support for auto-completion via magic properties (phpdoc).
  - Support for custom methods (preserved lines).
  - Support for guarded fields.
  - Support for custom "extends".
  - Support for extra field-attributes after magic properties.
  - Support for building constants in model.
  - Support for custom "indent".
+ - Support for preserving $timestamps value.

 **Note: Generating a model that already exists will overwrite existing model, but every line below "preserve" identifier, will be preserved.**